chengsen/Awesome-Graph-Papers/README.md

 2. A little help for everyone

 ### Missed a paper?
-This is my own.
+At present, I am the only one maintaining it..
 Even in the field of graph neural network, there are many conferences and journals every month/year.
 With limited energy, there is no way to cover the entire field.
 If I missed an paper, please feel free to let me know.

+### This paper is wrongly classified?

+I am sorry for this situation, please feel free to let me know.

+### an paper matches multiple categories？
+I am also trying more classification methods, such as labeling boxes.
+Although it seems simple, it will increase my workload.
+So if you cannot find the paper you want under one category, you can look at more categories.